Alex Auld: Minor

 Auld played most of his minor hockey in his hometown of Thunder Bay, Ontario, with the Thunder Bay Kings program.
 He was a minor hockey teammate of future NHLers Taylor Pyatt, Patrick Sharp, Jason Jaspers and Aaron MacKenzie.
-Their Kings team won Gold in the All Ontario Bantam AAA championships in 1997 played in North Bay, Ontario.
+Their Kings team won gold in the All Ontario Bantam AAA championships in 1997 played in North Bay, Ontario.

 Junior

 Auld started junior career with the North Bay Centennials of the Ontario Hockey League (OHL) at the tail end of the 1997–98 season, appearing in six games without registering a win.
-After appearing in 38 games the following season, Auld was selected in the second round, 40th overall, of the 1999 NHL Entry Draft by the Florida Panthers.
+After appearing in 38 games the following season, Auld was selected in the second round, 40th overall, of the 1999 NHL entry draft by the Florida Panthers.
 He would finish out his junior career with the Centennials, spending two more seasons as their starting goaltender.
-In his final season, Auld was named to Team Canada for the 2001 World Junior Ice Hockey Championships, where he backed up Maxime Ouellet.
-Later that same season, Auld was traded to the Vancouver Canucks for a third round pick in the 2002 NHL Entry Draft and a compensatory pick in the 2001 NHL Entry Draft.
+In his final season, Auld was named to Team Canada for the 2001 World Junior Ice Hockey Championships, where he backed up Maxime Ouellet, winning a bronze medal.
+Later that same season, Auld was traded to the Vancouver Canucks for a third round pick in the 2002 NHL entry draft and a compensatory pick in the 2001 NHL entry draft.